Sup2point0/Assort/affinities/affinities/invisibility.md

 > *Not to be confused with [novis](novis.md) (viral invisiblity) or [incorporealis](incorporealis.md) (absolute invisibility).*

-One of the oldest affinities, the ability to render oneself invisible to others.
+One of the oldest affinities, the ability to render oneself invisible.

 <table>